 Moreover, the comprehensive examination and documentation of the utilization of RCMs and GCMs to elucidate forthcoming climate variations in semi-arid Ethiopia have not received sufficient scholarly attention.
-Given this research gap, this study aims to conduct a climatological and statistical evaluation of the CORDEX-Africa RCMs ensemble in relation to the upper Tekeze River Basin (UTRB), Ethiopia.
+Given this research gap, this study aims to conduct a climatological and statistical evaluation of the CORDEX-Africa RCMs ensemble in relation to the upper Tekeze River Basin (UTRB) of Tigray, Ethiopia.
 In Ethiopia, where weather stations are scarce and small in number, the lack of availability of such data is a significant underlying barrier that limits research such as assessments of the impact of climate change.
-However, merging station observations with globally accessible products like satellite proxies and model reanalysis data could greatly improve data availability [13].
+However, merging station observations with globally accessible products like satellite proxies and model reanalysis data could greatly improve data availability (Dinku et al., 2011).